U.S. attorney in Georgia: ‘There’s just nothing to’ claims of election fraud

-On the call, Bobby Christine, who kept his previous job as top federal prosecutor in the Southern District of Georgia, also suggested that he was surprised to learn the office had not found significant election fraud problems.
+On the call, Bobby Christine, who also serves as the top federal prosecutor in the Southern District of Georgia, suggested that he was surprised to learn the office had not found significant election fraud issues.

 “Quite frankly, just watching television, you would assume that you got election cases stacked from the floor to the ceiling,” Christine said, according to the Atlanta newspaper.
 “I am so happy to find out that’s not the case, but I didn’t know coming in.”